seyyah/lv_projects/README.md

 Contrinuting is very welcome in his repository.
 Please, share if you used LittlevGL with a new bouar or MCU.

+## Usage
+1. Clone the repository somewhere: `git clone https://github.com/littlevgl/lv_boards.git`
+2. Step into the repository: `cd lv_boards`
+3. Initalize the submodules: `git submodule update --init`
+4. Copy/Paste a project where you want to use it (e.g. IDE workspace)

 ## Porojects

+### arduino_library
+LittlevGL as an Arduino library.
+Copy *arduino_library/littelvgl* to your library folder Check the *lvlgl_test* sketch to see the proting and usage

 ### stm32f429_discovery_no_os
 Cheap development board with 240x320 TFT, Resistive touch pad, 180 MHz MCU with 256kB RAM + 64 MBit SDRAM and GPU.